sireum/kekinian/readme.md

   The clean scripts remove all Sireum-related cache directories and revert any changes and delete new files in the local git repository.

-  After cleaning, re-run `git pull --recurse-submodules` (until it reaches a good fix-point) and `build.cmd setup`.
+  After cleaning, re-run `git pull --recurse-submodules` (possibly multiple times until it reaches a good fix-point where `git status` indicates that its working tree is clean) and `build.cmd setup`.

+  If all else fails, try recursively re-clone Sireum.

 #### Remote Development Setup (Experimental)